lucca-sa/lucca-sa/README.md

 ### Hi there 👋

-My name is Lucca Sá and I am a Full-Stack Developer.
+My name is Lucca Sá and I am a Software Developer.
 As a young and passionate enthusiast in the field of technology, I am actively seeking opportunities to further my personal and professional growth.
 My mission is to expand my knowledge, gain hands-on experience, and contribute to innovative projects.
 I am committed to honing my skills and embracing new challenges, and I welcome the chance to collaborate with forward-thinking people and organizations.
 <br />
 <br />
 <br />